threepointone/glamor/README.md

 This one uses the [CSSStyleSheet](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet) api to add/remove css rules from a stylesheet object, using a generated hash of the style description to index itself.
 This gives us some flexibility in generating and combining styles in a functional/react-y manner.
+Further, we internally use data-* attributes to annotate dom elements, leaving style/className untouched by our lib.

 ```jsx